p0017/Molecular-Test-Time-Adaptation/README.md

 ## Overview

-Molecular solubility prediction is a critical task in drug discovery, but models often struggle with out-of-distribution data.
-This project addresses this challenge by implementing test-time adaptation for graph neural networks and applying it to molecular solubility prediction.
+Molecular solubility prediction is a critical task in drug development, but models often struggle with distribution shifts between training and test data.
+This project addresses this by implementing test-time adaptation for graph neural networks and applying it to molecular solubility prediction.

 This project was carried out as part of the seminar **165.164 Selected Topics in Theoretical Chemistry** at TU Wien, under the supervision of [Prof. Esther Heid](https://hesther.github.io/).

 ### Key Features
-- Load and preprocess molecular graphs from CSV files
+- Loading and preprocessing molecular graphs from CSV files
 - Y-shaped GNN architecture with shared encoder and two task-specific heads
-- Combined supervised and self-supervised training
+- Combined supervised and self-supervised learning
 - Test-time adaptation for improved generalization on unseen data
 - Comprehensive performance analysis and visualization